F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Introduction

+An important family of WSOL methods includes class-activation maps (CAMs), which visualize CNN decisions by resorting to the feature-map activations of the deep layers \cite{zhou2016learning}.
+Such feature maps yield spatial information allowing access to a coarse localization of the object.
+Despite the growing interest and success of CAM methods, they tend to cover only small discriminative parts of an object.
+Several approaches have been proposed to improve CAMs, such as data-enhancement methods ~\cite{ChoeS19,SinghL17, WeiFLCZY17,YunHCOYC19, ZhangWF0H18} or methods that seek to improve the feature maps~\cite{LeeKLLY19,RahimiSAHB20,wei2021shallowspol,WeiXSJFH18,XueLWJJY19iccvdanet,YangKKK20,ZhangCW20,ZhangWKYH18}.
+Gradients are also used to interrogate a CNN such that specific target labels are localized~\cite{fu2020axiom, lin2013network, PinheiroC15cvpr}.

-All these methods are typically applied with an off-the-shelf CNN backbone for feature extraction, such as Inception and ResNet.
-Due to multiple strided convolution and pooling operations, these backbones yield low resolution CAMs with downscale factor up to 32\footnote{In practice, it is common to modify the convolution stride and maxpooling layers to reduce the downsampling factor.}.
-In this case, each pixel in the CAM covers a patch of ${32\times32}$ pixels in the input image making the CAM vulnerable to localization inaccuracies.
-Interpolation is often used to generate full size CAMs, yet such operation does not take in consideration statistical properties of objects or its shape.
-This leads to bloby localization with inaccurate boundaries (see Fig.\ref{fig:mainvisucub}, \ref{fig:mainvisuopenimages}).
-Moreover, CAMs lack explicitly modeling the background.
-This plays a central role in increasing false positives/negative where for instance parts of the background could be considered as object~\cite{rony2019weak-loc-histo-survey}.
-In addition, in WSOL task, using only global label as a supervisory signal without having access to pixel-level is considered an ill-posed problem~\cite{choe2020evaluating,WanWHJY19} that may lead to sub-optimal solutions.
-The issue of low resolution CAMs is largely overlooked in the literature.
-Dilated residual networks (DRN)~\cite{YuKF17} addressed explicitly this issue.
-Compared to ResNet family~\cite{heZRS16} that can produce a map of ${7\times7}$ for an input of ${224\times224}$, the DRN can produce a map of size ${28\times28}$.
-Despite this improvement, the CAMs are still low resolution with downscale factor of 8.
+All these methods are typically applied with an off-the-shelf CNN backbone for feature extraction, such as Inception, VGG, or ResNet families.
+Given the multiple strided convolutions and pooling operations, these backbones yield low resolution CAMs with a downscale factor up to 32\footnote{In practice, it is common to modify the convolution stride and max-pooling layers to reduce the downsampling factor.}.
+Therefore, each pixel in a CAM covers a patch of ${32\times32}$ pixels in the input image, making the CAM vulnerable to inaccuracies in object localization.
+Interpolation is often used to generate full size CAMs, but it does not take into consideration statistical properties of an object such as color and texture or its shape.
+This results in a well-known issue with CAMs, where they cover only small discriminative image regions, leading to bloby localization with inaccurate boundaries (see Figs. \ref{fig:mainvisucub} and \ref{fig:mainvisuopenimages}).
+The downscale factor of CAMs can therefore be a bottleneck in localization tasks\footnote{In the supplementary materials, we provide a simulation to show that the downscale factor of a CAM does indeed impose an upper bound performance in localization tasks.
+We measure the pixel-wise localization with respect to the downscale factor using a simulated CAM.}.
+Moreover, CAMs do not explicitly model the background, which plays a central role in increasing false positives/negatives because, e.g., parts of the background could be considered as part of the object~\cite{rony2019weak-loc-histo-survey}.
+Finally, using only global labels for supervision (without any pixel-level information), is considered to be an ill-posed problem~\cite{choe2020evaluating,WanWHJY19} that may lead to sub-optimal solutions.